Wednesday, May 27, 2026

 Those times are NOW!

-Inclusivity is key to the evolution of humankind, and this book captures the spirit of that realization.
+Inclusivity is key to the evolution of humanity, and this book captures the spirit of that realization.
 There’s no place for exclusion, bigotry, and hatred.
 Universal human rights are nonnegotiable.
 People who are not on board with that idea must not be tolerated or allowed into positions of leadership.
 Yet somehow today, here we are.
 This simple concept has been warped and ravaged throughout history, and the time has come for a post-Covid renaissance.
 As the author notes, “Such times of plague have historically led to times of change.”

 Each chapter of this book begins with a grounding poem and ends with a yoga pose, meditation, and list of writing prompts for reflection.
 The whole idea is to provide strategies for quieting the inner and outer noise that makes introspection and the process of self-actualization difficult.
+Taming the "monkey mind".

 “What if we accept death as something as natural as birth, making it a natural experience instead of a scary one.
 From darkness comes light, and from death comes new life and innovation.”